Position

 What does a Traffic Control Flagger do?

-A Traffic Control Flagger plays a crucial role in ensuring safety on construction sites and public roadways.
-This position involves directing traffic, managing pedestrian flow, and maintaining order around busy areas.
-The Traffic Control Flagger uses flags, signs, and signals to guide vehicles and pedestrians safely through construction zones or event areas.
-They must be vigilant and responsive to changing conditions to prevent accidents and delays.
+A Traffic Control Flagger plays a crucial role in ensuring safety and efficiency on construction sites.
+This position involves directing traffic around work areas to prevent accidents and delays.
+Flaggers use hand signals and flags to guide vehicles and pedestrians safely.
+They must remain alert and responsive to changing conditions on the site.

 View Traffic Control Flagger jobs nearby